Mission, Vision and Core Values

 Our Core Values are:

 - We Champion Potential

 - Showing Up Matters

 Big Sisters of BC Lower Mainland is a non-profit society and proud member agency of Big Brothers Big Sisters of Canada Federation.
-We are committed to enhancing the confidence, self-esteem and well-being of girls, non-binary or transgender youth.
+We are committed to enhancing the confidence, self-esteem and well-being of: female, female-identifying, non-binary, gender fluid, transgender, and two-spirited youth.
 Big Sisters of BC Lower Mainland is a leader in mentoring youth and providing ongoing support through a variety of engaging programs.
 Our organization is committed to diversity and inclusion and we encourage applications from those who identify as Indigenous, a person of colour, LGBTQ2+, a person with a disability or other community that experiences additional barriers.
 Join us and make a positive difference in the lives of others in the community.

 Is this you?